What are Penetration Tests?

 In traditional penetration tests, one or a small number of researchers run tests and produce a report for a fee.
-Traditional penetration test reports are often expensive.
+Traditional penetration test reports are often expensive and many experts predict they're on their way out.
 Importantly, they cost the same regardless of the quantity or severity of the vulnerabilities they surface.

 Hacker-powered penetration tests are emerging as a more cost-effective way to harden application security.
 With HackerOne Pentest, selected hackers from our community are invited to find vulnerabilities in your systems, and you are able to tap into a vast, rotating talent pool.

 5 key things to look for in a penetration testing company

 In traditional penetration testing, customers often lack visibility into the pentest engagement.
 Critical vulnerabilities aren’t communicated to internal stakeholders in a streamlined way, and remediation workflows often aren’t baked into the expected delivery.
 Customers should look for a transparent vendor so they know what’s happening across the entire testing window.

 With HackerOne, companies can act on vulnerabilities as they are surfaced, gaining visibility into the pentest progress across kick-off, retesting, and remediation phases.
 Having a transparent view into the testing process and being able to act on reports immediately helps shorten time to remediation, cutting overall costs.